 Meditation on Lord Vishnu

 Creation, sustenance, and destruction are acts of Mind.
 It happens only in the mind.
-Hence mind is the doer of these acts.
+Hence the mind is the doer of these acts.

-One should meditate upon the pure Vishnu as being seated on that Peeda, as having Sri-Vatsa (black mark) and Kaustuba (jewel) on his chest, as ornamented with pearls and pure crystals and as resplendent with the brightness of myriads of moons.
+One should meditate upon the pure Vishnu seated on that Peeda, as having Sri-Vatsa (black mark) and Kaustuba (jewel) on his chest, as ornamented with pearls and pure crystals and as resplendent with the brightness of myriads of moons.

-Meditation on three lords with Pranayama
+Meditation on Three Lords with Pranayama

-The three parts of Pranayama are the Puraka, the inspiration, the Kumbhaka, the retention and the Rechaka, the expiration.
+The three parts of Pranayama are the Puraka, the inspiration, the Kumbhaka, the retention, and the Rechaka, the expiration.

-During Kumbhaka, the four-faced Brahma who is of the color of the red gem should be meditated upon as seated in the lotus of the heart.
+Likewise, during Kumbhaka, the four-faced Brahma who is of the color of the red gem should be meditated upon as seated in the lotus of the heart.